Maersk Alabama hijacking: Rescue

-A fourth pirate, Abduwali Muse, aboard Bainbridge and negotiating for Phillips' release while being treated for an injury sustained in the takeover of Maersk Alabama, remained in custody.
-The bodies of the three dead pirates were turned over by the U.S. Navy to unidentified recipients in Somalia in the last week of April 2009.
+Their bodies were later turned over by the U.S. Navy to unidentified recipients in Somalia.

+Two former Navy SEALs have claimed participation in the rescue: Matt Bissonnette (using the nom de plume Mark Owen) and Robert J. O'Neill.
+Both also participated in Operation Neptune Spear that killed Osama bin Laden.

 Aftermath

 Trial

 Muse, the surviving pirate, was held in USS Boxer's afloat brig and was eventually flown to the United States to stand trial.
 Prosecutors brought charges in a federal courtroom in New York City that included piracy, conspiracy to seize a ship by force, and conspiracy to commit hostage-taking.

 Muse's lawyers asked that he be tried as a juvenile, alleging that he was either 15 or 16 years old at the time of the hostage-taking, but the court ruled that Muse was not a juvenile and would be tried as an adult.
 He later admitted that he was 18 years old, and pleaded guilty to hijacking, kidnapping, and hostage-taking charges in lieu of piracy charges.
 He received a prison sentence of 33 years and 9 months.